On Leadership

 It challenges my thinking, surfaces assumptions I didn't know I was carrying, and absorbs the cognitive load that was never the real work of leading teams and making decisions.

-It's also become a space for experimentation — a way to challenge my thinking and explore ideas faster than I could alone.
+It's also become an outlet for experimentation — a way to pressure-test ideas and explore possibilities faster than I could alone.

 When used thoughtfully, it creates space: for better thinking, better conversations, and stronger leadership.